Royal Academy of Fine Arts, Brussels: Origins

-Historically, artistic training in Brussels was organised in traditional workshops where masters would teach their skills to pupils.
+Historically, artistic training in Brussels was organised in traditional workshops, where masters would teach their skills to apprentices.
 The masters needed to be registered with their local guild to be able to practice their craft.
-On 30 September 1711, the magistrate of the City of Brussels gave the guilds of painters, sculptors, weavers and other amateurs the use of a room in Brussels' Town Hall to teach drawing classes to their pupils.
+On 30 September 1711, the magistrate of the City of Brussels granted the guilds of painters, sculptors, weavers, as well as other amateurs, the use of a room in the Town Hall to teach drawing classes to their pupils.
 On 16 October of the same year, some sort of school was established at these premises to organise the classes.
-The school would concentrate mainly on teaching drawing.
+This school would concentrate mainly on teaching drawing.
 (Note: The principle of master and apprentice was left.
 This new school-system ultimately led to a loss of the specialised knowledge accumulated in the past by the respective guilds.)

-In 1737, the Academy adopted its first rules.
+In 1737, the school adopted its first rules.
 The city assumed some costs, including those for the models.
-A few decades later, disagreement broke out.
-The classes moved to the inn 't Gulden Hoofd and were even suspended for a while.
-The Bruges painter Bernard Verschoot took over the Academy's leadership and tried to put it back on the rails with a heavy hand.
+A few decades later, however, disagreement broke out.
+The classes moved to the t Gulden Hoofd inn and were even suspended for a while.
+The Bruges painter Bernard Verschoot took over the school's leadership and tried to put it back on the rails with a heavy hand.
 The Governor of the Habsburg Netherlands, Prince Charles Alexander of Lorraine, put the school under his high protection in 1762.
 His attention went mainly to the Department of Architecture.
 The school was re-established in 1768 as the Académie de Peinture, Sculpture et Architecture ("Academy of Painting, Sculpture and Architecture"), with funds raised through a public subscription.
 Inspiration was found in the French model.
 A year later, the school returned to the Town Hall.
-In 1795, the Academy was closed after the conquest of Brussels by French revolutionary troops.
+In 1795, the Academy was closed following the conquest of Brussels by French revolutionary troops.

 Resurgence under François-Joseph Navez

-In 1829, the school moved into the Granvelle Palace (since demolished).
-One year later, François-Joseph Navez became director.
-He organized the school and expanded it.
-In 1832, it moved to the basement of the left wing of the Industrial Palace.
+In 1829, the Academy moved into the Granvelle Palace (since demolished).
+The following year, François-Joseph Navez became director.
+He organised the school and expanded it.
+In 1832, the Academy relocated to the basement of the left wing of the Palace of Industry.
 From 1835 to 1836, Navez's plans were implemented.
-In 1836, the Academy was awarded the privilege to use the adjective "Royal" as part of its name.
-The panel painting was declared to another important department.
-It was based on the first golden age of Dutch painting.
-However, there was some time tensions at the Academy to the yet propagated neoclassical style.
-In addition to painting and sculpture, architectural education became more important, though it never achieved the status of a pioneering teaching and training facility.
+In 1836, the Academy was awarded the privilege of using the adjective "Royal" as part of its name.
+Panel painting was declared to another important department; it was based on the first golden age of Dutch painting.
+However, there were tensions at the Academy for some time regarding the yet propagated neoclassical style.
+In addition to painting and sculpture, architectural education became increasingly important, though it never achieved the status of a pioneering teaching and training facility.
 (Note: In 1842, the Palladio Society was founded.
-It emerged from the class of the then professor Tilman-François Suys.
-The aim was to promote students in their learning path.
-Later, it advised the architects in all professional matters.
-Since 1936, the aims and objectives of the Palladian society are represented by the SADBr.
-They should be considered the successor organization.)
+It emerged from the class of the then-professor Tilman-François Suys.
+Its aim was to promote students in their learning path.
+Later, it began advising architects on all professional matters.
+Since 1936, the Palladian society's aims and objectives have been represented by the SADBr, which should be considered its successor organisation.)